Six Senses in Bhutan

 We're excited that the gorgeous Six Senses Hotel and Spa Resort Group are building 5 (yes five) new properties in Bhutan.
 Here's a feel of what's coming soon.

 Six Senses Bhutan allows guests to experience the depth of this wondrous destination of stunning natural scenery by creating five properties for the ultimate circuit experience.
 With a total of just 82 guest suites distributed between five intimate lodges, the project creates a Six Senses journey that comprises Thimphu, Punakha, Gangtey, Bumthang and Paro.
-Opening in early 2018, the five guest lodges reflect the heritage and hospitality for which positions this colorful Kingdom as the Happiest Place on Earth.
+The five guest lodges reflect the heritage and hospitality for which positions this colorful Kingdom as the Happiest Place on Earth.

 Situated within beautiful apple orchards to the north and young pine forests to the south, Six Senses Bhutan Thimphu is strategically perched on the valley hillside due south of the town at an elevation of 8,694 feet (2,650 meters).
 Spectacular views reward the property looking up Thimphu Valley and across to the 170 foot (52 meter) high giant Buddha.
 This location provides a comfortable escape from the bustling capital of the Kingdom, while yet close enough to easily access the many attractions.
 Our Thimphu lodge with its grand design and lobby reflecting ponds has been named Palace in the Sky.